 In addition to these awards, the University supports graduate students through teaching, research, and service fellowships and assistanceships.
-For these, contact your graduate chair or secretary for details.
+For these, contact your graduate chair or graduate administrator for details.

 Mackenzie King Travelling Scholarship

 |Value||$10,500 (subject to change)|